minprog/progik-old/30 Homework/70 Homework 7/10 Homework.md

 ### Function 3: `average_data(data)`

 In the next code cell write a function called `average_data(data)`.
-This function should take only one argument; the dictionary containing the data.
+This function should take only one argument, the dictionary containing the data.
 It should then return a single list, containing the average values for all the country-code in the dictionary, computed separately for each year in the data.
+So the first value in the list should be the average for 1960, the second for 1961, etc.

 Again, add a test at the bottom and print the result.
-Make sure to verify that the produced result is correct.
+Make sure to verify that the produced list is correct.
 If everything works, add a short description in markdown.

 ### Function 4: `year_slice(data, start, end)`